Neural Information Squeezer for Causal Emergence: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a novel neural network framework, Neural Information Squeezer, for discovering coarse-graining strategy, macro-dynamics and emergent causality in time series data.
-We first define effective coarse-graining strategy and macro-dynamics by constraining the coarse-graining strategies as decomposable.
-We then use an invertible neural network incorporating with the projection operation to realize the decomposition.
-Decomposablity also allows us to analyze the properties of the entire NIS framework.
+In this paper, we propose a novel neural network framework, Neural Information Squeezer, for discovering coarse-graining strategy, macro-dynamic and emergent causality in time series data.
+We first define effective coarse-graining strategy and macro-dynamic by constraining the coarse-graining strategies to predict the future micro-state with a precision threshold.
+And then, the causal emergence identification problem can be understood as a maximization problem for effective information under the constraint.

+We then use an invertible neural network incorporating with the projection operation to realize the coarse-graining strategy.
+The usage of invertible neural network can not only allow us to reduce the number of parameters by sharing them between the encoder and the decoder but also can facilitate us to analyze the mathematical properties of the whole NIS architecture.

 By treating the framework as a squeezed information channel, we can prove four important theorems.
 The results show that if the causal connection in the data is strong, then as we train the neural networks, the macro-dynamics will increase its informativeness.
-And during this process, the determinant of the Jacobian of the bijector and the entropy of the macro-state will increase in the same time.
+And during this process, the determinant of the Jacobian of the bijector will increase in the same time.
 We also found a mathematical expression for the effective information of the macro-dynamics without the explicit dependence on the macro-dynamics, and it is determined solely by the bijector and the data when the whole framework is well trained.
 Furthermore, if the framework has been trained in a sufficient time, the mutual information of the macro-dynamics will keep a constant no matter the scale $q$ is.
 However, as $q$ decreases, the mutual information or the bandwidth on the encoder part also decreases and closed to the information limitation on the entire channel such that it can make correct prediction for the future micro-states.
 Thus, the task becomes harder for the encoder because more effective information must be encoded and pass to the dynamics learner such that it can make correct prediction with less information.
 Numerical experiments show that our framework can reconstruct the dynamics in different scales and also can discover emergent causality in data on several classic causal emergence examples.

-There are several weak points in our framework.
-First, it can only work on small data set.
-The major reason is the invertible neural network is very difficult to train on large data set.
-Therefore, we will use some special techniques to optimize the architecture in the future.